Thank you, you have successfully signed up for our mailing list(s).

 That's how sure we are!

-Obviously, We would go out of business if Convict Conditioning, Volume 3: Leg Raises: Six Pack from Hell didn't work, the way we said, right?
+Obviously, we would go out of business if Convict Conditioning, Volume 3: Leg Raises: Six Pack from Hell (DVD) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Convict Conditioning, Volume 3: Leg Raises: Six Pack from Hell.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Convict Conditioning, Volume 3: Leg Raises: Six Pack from Hell (DVD).
+Go ahead and try it today.

 Paul Wade’s Convict Conditioning system represents the ultimate distillation of hardcore prison bodyweight training’s most powerful methods.
 What works was kept.
 What didn’t, was slashed away.
 When your life is on the line, you’re not going to mess with less than the absolute best.
 Many of these older, very potent solitary training systems have been on the verge of dying, as convicts begin to gain access to weights, and modern "bodybuilding thinking" floods into the prisons.
 Thanks to Paul Wade, these ultimate strength survival secrets have been saved for posterity.
 And for you…